adityavkk/SICP/README.md

 # SICP
-Notes and Exercises from Structure and Interpretation of Computer Programs
+Notes and Exercises from Structure and Interpretation of Computer Programs written in Scheme